wafiesa/wafiesa/README.md

 ### **Professional Summary**

-Experienced Administrative and Diplomatic Officer with a strong engineering background and over a decade of service in various government ministries.
-Skilled in policy development, international relations, and project management, with a focus on agricultural modernization.
-Adept at finance, IT management, and human resources, with a proven track record of enhancing operational efficiency and project outcomes.
+Experienced Administrative and Diplomatic Officer to Government of Malaysia with a strong policy research background and over a decade of service in various government ministries.
+Skilled in policy development, international relations and project management, with a focus on economics and social development.
+Adept at finance, IT management and human resources, with a proven track record of enhancing operational efficiency and project outcomes.

 ---